Greator

 Example of reactive jealousy:

-You notice that your partner has been wearing fancy perfume lately, is doing more sports, and is constantly working overtime at work.
-If he is even more reserved towards you than usual, it is not surprising that the alarm bells are ringing.
-A Change of character of the partner can certainly give rise to healthy jealousy.
+You notice that your partner has recently started wearing a fine perfume, more Sports and is constantly working overtime at work.
+If he also behaves more reservedly towards you than usual, it's not surprising that alarm bells are ringing.
+One Change of character of the partner can certainly give rise to healthy jealousy.
 After all, you are not indifferent when he / she changes.

 In addition to the change in the partner's nature, impressions or concrete observations can of course also make you jealous, e.g. if the partner flirts shamelessly with others or you even catch him / her kissing.
-However, jealousy by no means has to be accompanied by fear of physical infidelity.
-It can already be very hurtful if the partner confides his/her worries to someone else.
+However, jealousy by no means has to be associated with fear of the physical Infidelity go hand in hand.
+It can already be very hurtful when the partner confides his worries to someone else.

 The pathological forms of jealousy